Decoupled Dynamic Spatial-Temporal Graph Neural Network for Traffic Forecasting: Experiments

-} As shown in Table \ref{tab:main}, D$^2$STGNN consistently achieves the best performance in all horizons in all datasets, which indicates the effectiveness of our model.
+As shown in Table \ref{tab:main}, D$^2$STGNN consistently achieves the best performance in all horizons in all datasets, which indicates the effectiveness of our model.
 Traditional methods such as HA, SVR perform worst because of their strong assumption about the data, \eg stationary or linear.
-Therefore, they cannot capture the complex spatial and temporal dependencies in real-world data.
 FC-LSTM, a classic recurrent neural network for sequential data, can not perform well since it only considers temporal features, but ignores the spatial impact in traffic data and, which is crucial in traffic forecasting.
 VAR takes both spatial and temporal information into consideration, thus it achieves better performance.
 However, VAR cannot capture strong nonlinear and dynamic spatial-temporal correlations. { Recently proposed spatial-temporal models overcome these shortcomings and make considerable progress.
 DCRNN and Graph WaveNet are two typical spatial-temporal coupling models among them.} Graph WaveNet combines GNN and Gated TCN to form a spatial-temporal layer while DCRNN replaces the fully connected layer in GRU by diffusion convolution to get a diffusion convolutional GRU.
-Even if compared with many of the latest works such as ASTGCN and STSGCN, their performance is still very promising.
+Even if compared with many of the latest works, such as ASTGCN and STSGCN, their performance is still very promising.
 This may be due to their refined data assumptions and reasonable model architecture.
 MTGNN replaces the GNN and Gated TCN in Graph WaveNet with mix-hop propagation layer~\cite{2019MixHop} and dilated inception layer, and proposes the learning of latent adjacency matrix to seek further improvement.
-ASTGCN and STSGCN perform not well on all four datasets, which is possibly because their model is complex and based on the coupling framework, making them more difficult to converge.
-Benefiting from the powerful ability of the attention mechanism in capturing long-term dependency, GMAN performs better in long-term prediction. { Based on the DCRNN architecture, DGCRN captures the dynamic characteristics of the spatial topology and achieves better performance than other baselines.
+GMAN performs better in long-term prediction thanks to the attention mechanism's powerful ability to capture long-term dependency. { Based on the DCRNN architecture, DGCRN captures the dynamic characteristics of the spatial topology and achieves better performance than other baselines.
 Our model still outperforms DGCRN.
 We conjecture the key reason lies in the decoupled ST framework. } In a nutshell, the results in Table~\ref{tab:main} validate the superiority of D$^2$STGNN.